Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 • 1 cup chicken broth

-• ½ teaspoon garlic powder
+• ½ tsp garlic powder

 Instructions

-• Preheat the oven to 350°F (175°C).
-Grease a 9×13-inch casserole dish.
+• Preheat oven to 350°F and grease a 9×13 dish.

-• Bake for an additional 20 minutes, or until golden brown and bubbly.
+• Bake 20 minutes until golden brown.

 Similar Posts